GABBARkesari/Birthday-Wish/README.md

-Nomal a special Birthday Wish for a special Person
+Nomally a Birthday Wish for a special Person